xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 Fundamentally, a Flutter application is turned into an Android activity.
 The existing Android project declares a dependency on the Flutter activity which is then automatically built and pulled in during the build process of the Android application.

 ### In the Flutter Tools Project
-The gradle library for Flutter currently assumes that it deals with an Application extension.
-We need to change one file in the flutter repository to make it work for supporting libraries (not necessary after [#16300](https://github.com/flutter/flutter/pull/16300) lands):
+The gradle library for Flutter assumed that it dealt with an Application extension.
+This has been fixed on Master (with #731ed1b11b388f714eaeb3ed03969f27d195e1a2).
+Since this version hasn't been released yet, users might need to apply the following patch to their Flutter tools:

 ``` diff
 diff --git a/packages/flutter_tools/gradle/flutter.gradle b/packages/flutter_tools/gradle/flutter.gradle